LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

-This is the final version of GEGL Effects ever, meant to succeed GEGL Effects CE.
-Though it can co-exist with all other versions of GEGL Effects on my Github.
+This is a revision of GEGL Effects released April 14 2025 is to make it as polished as possible.
+It can co-exist with all other versions/branches of GEGL Effects on my Github including the main brain CE.

-This revision released April 14 2025 is to make GEGL Effects as polished as possible
+Put simply, this is the personal branch of GEGL Effects I use, which is different from the one that I advertise to the general public on the main Github page.

 ## Preview of GEGL Effects